abdm64/Stage-App/README.md

 ## Deployment

 ### Docker
-after installing docker on your machine you run a production version on docker by using docker-comps make sure that you change the url on app.js to stagedb:27017 and simply run the command docker-compose up  on the root folder
+after installing docker on your machine you run a production version on docker by using docker-comps make sure that you change the url on app.js to stagedb:27017 and simply run the cammand docker-compose up  on the root folder
 ```
 $docker-compose up
 ```